 |From 2005 to 2014 the number of start-ups in Singapore more than doubled from 24,000 to 55,000|

 |Singapore targets to have 80% of its buildings certified as sustainable under its Green Mark scheme by 2030|

 |Public investment in R&D has grown from SGD 2,000 million in 1995 to SGD 19,000 million in the 2020 Plan|

 |Smart Mobility 2030 Plan target: 75% of Journeys Made on Public Transport During Peak Period|

 Singapore is a mature market with a pool of very well established players controlling the main import and distribution channels.
-Thus, penetration through direct sales is very unlikely to happen, as local companies require a strong commitment and direct investment from suppliers in order to become part of their portfolio.
+Thus, penetration through direct sales is unlikely to happen.
+Local companies require strong commitment and direct investment from suppliers in order to include them in their portfolio.

 If Singapore is your dream Smart City, drop us an email with a brief explanation of your product or project, including questions, objectives etc. so we can study whether we are the right partner for you and come back with a customised proposal.